 Ethan Ampadu is a highly regarded prospect at Chelsea alongside talents including Hudson-Odoi, Reece James and Trevoh Chalobah.
 Sporting eye-catching dreadlocks, he has progressed rapidly through the youth academy into senior football and has been with the first team for over a year.
-But, it’s no secret over the years Chelsea have had talented youngsters that didn’t live up to their hype.
+But, it’s no secret over the years Chelsea have had talented youngsters that didn’t live up to their expectations.
 Players such as McEachran, Kakuta and Mancienne are just a few names that come to mind.
 With so many promising wonderkids being reported in the media, what makes Ampadu so special?

 Let’s backtrack to Ampadu’s beginning in football.
-A product of the Exeter City youth academy, he made his senior debut at 15 years old in a cup game.
+A product of the Exeter City youth academy, he made his senior debut at 15-years-old in a cup game.
 In doing so, he became the club’s youngest ever player, breaking an 87-year-old record set by Cliff Bastin and in the meantime was named man of the match.
 This sparked Chelsea’s interest who moved quickly to secure his signature.
 A few months later, Ampadu was fast-tracked into the first team and made his debut against Nottingham Forrest.
 It didn’t take long for him to showcase his tenacity as he instantly flew into a challenge with Danny Fox.
-His debut broke a few records at Chelsea: first player born in the 2000’s to play for the club and youngest debutant in over 10 years.
+His debut broke a few records at Chelsea: the first player born in the 2000s to play for the club and youngest debutant in over 10 years.
 Inevitably, Ampadu made his Premier League debut a few months later in a 3-1 win over Huddersfield Town.

 Controversially turned down by England at 14 for “not taking enough touches”, he chose to represent Wales.
 Along with England, he was eligible to play for Ireland and Ghana.
 He qualified for Wales through his Welsh mother and made his international debut vs France in November 2017, giving a strong account of himself against some world class players.